hibbertda/az-webapp-privateSQL/README.md

 The ARM templated in this repo will deploy all required resources for this solution with a baseline configuration.

+Included int he deployment is a management virtual machine and Azure Bastion host for accessing the private Virtual Network.
+The Azure SQL Database is not accessible over public networks, this VM can be used to access the database instance.

 ### Azure Portal

 Use the following links to load the ARM template into the Azure portal for easy deployment.